osexpert/GoreRemoting/README.md

 Some limitations:
 Method that return IEnumerable and yield (crashes)
 Method that return IAsyncEnumerable and yield (crashes)
+But has AsyncEnumerableAdapter that can be used to adapt from methods that uses delegate as argument.

 CoreRemoting use websockets while GrpcRemoting is a rewrite (sort of) to use Grpc instead.
 GrpcRemoting only support BinaryFormatter, while CoreRemoting also supported BSON.